zephyrproject-rtos/zephyr/samples/boards/stm32/usbc/sink/README.rst

 Power Delivery Objects (PDOs) provided by the charger.

-Please note that this example does not implement any of the features and requiresments outlined in the USBC Specification needed to create a robust USBC Sink device.
+Please note that this example does not implement any of the features and requirements outlined in the USBC Specification needed to create a robust USBC Sink device.
 It is meant for demonstration purposes only.

 .. _sink-sample-requirements: